cprerovsky/moonar-lander/README.md

 * reimplement client-server protocol to change to host
 * allow clients to delete commands
+* start game with an initialized velocity vector and a randomized position for landers
 * flag positioning in terrain preview is inconsistent with actual positioning
 * improve comments
 * add indicators for offscreen landers